O-Q/auto-deploy-nginx-script/static/README.md

-## AUTO Deploy static file on nginx server
+## AUTO Deploy static file on Nginx server

-It will install and configure all dependecies. directory tree must be like:
+It will install and configure all dependencies.
+Directory tree must be like:

 ```
 run-static.sh